Roberto Uy: Suspension

-Sometime after being reelected in the 2016 local election, Uy was suspended by the Office of the Ombudsman for three (3) months for simple misconduct.
+Sometime after being reelected in the 2016 local election, Uy was suspended by the Office of the Ombudsman for three months for simple misconduct.
 The Ombudsman found Uy guilty of simple misconduct for the termination of 6 Provincial Government employees, hired under the administration of former Governor Rolando Yebes, since assuming office in 2013.

 Illegal drug connections

 In a privilege speech made in the House of Representatives on September 21, 2016, Rep. Seth Frederick "Bullet" Jalosjos of Zamboanga del Norte's 1st District linked Uy and the police to the drug trade in the province.
 Uy, who at the time was facing suspension for simple misconduct by the Ombudsman, denied the claims made, and challenged Jalosjos to a debate which led to a congressional hearing right after.

 Electoral history

 Personal life

-He is married to Evelyn Tang Uy who also served as mayor of Dipolog (2007–2016), and had 7 children together, including Roberto Jr. or Pin-Pin who was mayor of Municipality of Polanco (2013–2016), and Darel Dexter who is mayor of Dipolog (2016–present).
-He was a businessman working with his father's business prior to joining politics.
-His business portfolio includes hotel and sale of copra.
+He is married to Evelyn Tang Uy who also served as mayor of Dipolog (2007–2016) & now mayor of Dapitan (2025–present), and had 7 children together, including Roberto Uy Jr. or "Pin-Pin" who was mayor of Polanco (2013–2016) and Congressman of the 1st District of Zamboanga del Norte (2023–present), and Darel Dexter who served as mayor of Dipolog (2016–2025) & now governor of Zamboanga del Norte (2025–present).
+Both Pinpin and Darel were businessmen working in their family's businesses prior to joining politics.